This post may contain affiliate links.

-Behavioral differences between male and female siamese cats are very subtle as behavior is determined by the cats personality irrespective of gender, however most visible behavioral differences can be seen in those pets who are not neutered or Spayed.
-This means that the cats reproductive organ is still intact, and when the time come for sexual maturity there are several changes, urges and actions that differentiate them.
+Behavioral differences between male and female Siamese cats are very subtle as behavior is determined by the cat’s personality irrespective of gender, however, most visible behavioral differences can be seen in those pets who are not neutered or Spayed.
+This means that the cat’s reproductive organ is still intact, and when the time comes for sexual maturity there are several changes, urges, and actions that differentiate them.

-Male cats that are un-neutered, when the time of sexual maturity they behaviour will change significantly.
-The Cat will become more aggressive, territorial which will result in spraying.
+Male cats that are un-neutered, when the time of sexual maturity their behavior will change significantly.
+The Cat will become more aggressive, and territorial which will result in spraying.
 The cat will also try to run away from home to find a female mate to satisfy its sexual desire.
-To control un-neutered cats behaviour you can use products like the PetSafe Spray Deterrent that you can get convienently from Amazon which works really well.
+To control un-neutered cats’ behavior you can use products like the PetSafe Spray Deterrent that you can get conveniently from Amazon which works really well.

-Female cats that are un-spayed will tend to show eradic behavior when in heat.
-They will become moody, defensive and will try to escape home to find a suitable mate.
-Female siamese cats also go through a rollercoaster of emotions at times they will show affection and love which will turn to anger and aggression with excessive vocalizations.
+Female cats that are un-spayed will tend to show erratic behavior when in heat.
+They will become moody, and defensive and will try to escape home to find a suitable mate.
+Female Siamese cats also go through a rollercoaster of emotions at times they will show affection and love which will turn to anger and aggression with excessive vocalizations.

-For this reason, it’s required that domestic cats be neutered or Spayed while they are still kittens to prevent these eradic and unpleasant behaviours while also preventing unwanted litters.
+For this reason, it’s required that domestic cats be neutered or Spayed while they are still kittens to prevent these unpleasant behaviors while also preventing unwanted litters.

-Siamese male cats become more friendlier and social after being neutered.
-This due to the decrease of testosterone in their bodies.
-Once this hormone decreases you will see significant changes in the cats behaviour and appearance.
+Siamese male cats become friendlier and more social after being neutered.
+This is due to the decrease of testosterone in their bodies.
+Once this hormone decreases you will see significant changes in the cat’s behavior and appearance.
 Such as: